This post contains affiliate links meaning I will make a small commission on any item purchased at no additional cost to you.

 It should be simple

 Having seen so many elaborate page layouts and colour coding displays before I started my bullet journal, I kinda figured everyone had ditched simplicity in favour of creativity.
 To an extent I still think this, but I am increasingly finding that simple layouts are working better in my favour and my OTT creative layouts are few and far between.
+Plus, Ryder Carroll invented the bullet journal system as a simple alternative to journalling, so you’re missing out on it’s main draw if you’re always obsessing over complex pages!

 It’s not all about the dotted Leuchtturm